ChekoMkocheko/os-project-4/README.md

 authors: Ian & Cheko

+This program imitates the working of a linker in libc.
+It fills the right address of named functions from the global offset table to be used by the program currently running.
+Below is the description that shows the working of the program.

 Our script:
 We demonstrate the linking worked by going to the first occurence of puts, and checking to see if the linking code is called after, or if puts is called.